 A member of the Communications Team will accompany members of the news media while on campus.

 PATIENT CONDITION REPORTS

-The Federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) provides strict guidelines about what kind of information is allowed to be released.
+The federal Health Insurance Portability and Accountability Act of 1996, or HIPAA, provides strict guidelines about what kind of information is allowed to be released.